Last updated: March 17, 2026

 3. How Position Trading Works

 At its core, position trading operates on the principle of identifying a major, long-term trend and riding it for as long as it remains intact.
-It’s a strategy based on the “set it and forget it” philosophy, where the initial analysis is far more important than daily management.
+It is often described as a “set and monitor” strategy; while the initial analysis is far more important than daily management, traders must still keep an eye on major fundamental shifts that could invalidate their original thesis.

 A position trader uses long-term trend analysis and price action on high timeframes (like the weekly chart) to form a directional bias.
 Once they identify a strong uptrend, they will look for a logical entry point to establish long positions, with the intention of holding that position for months.
 The process is the same for a downtrend, where they would establish short positions.

 Unlike short-term styles, risk management is scaled to the long-term view.
 A stop-loss is placed very wide, often hundreds of pips away, beyond a major technical level.
-The take-profit is similarly ambitious, targeting a major long-term support or resistance zone.
+The take-profit is similarly ambitious, targeting a major long-term support or resistance zone to maintain a favorable risk-reward ratio.
 The goal is to capture the majority of a major trend, meaning profits come from the entire, sustained move, not from short-term price swings.

 A successful position trading strategy is typically simple and focuses on identifying a long-term directional bias.
 Rather than complex, short-term signals, position traders use robust, high-timeframe methods to enter and manage their trades.